Leaving single set of tire tracks on snowy driveways could invite burglars into home

 “That's a pretty good indicator for potential burglaries,” Chavez said.
 “So any little thing that we can do to help minimize the risk of being a victim, we want to pass that on.”

-“I didn't really think about that,” Lenexa resident Lou Engler said.
+“I didn't really think about that,” homeowner Lou Engler said.
 “I just saw my neighbors leave and they left double tracks and I see your point.”

 Chavez said to create an artificial appearance that you’re home, shoveling your driveway can help.
 It’s a task Engler has been doing for years.